An effective energy-enstrophy diffusion process with a condensation bound: The set-up

 \begin{remark} \rm The typical example we have in mind corresponds to a ``Galerkin projection'', when one considers a possibly thin two-dimensional torus $\IT = (\IR / 2 \pi \mu \IZ) \times (\IR / 2 \pi \IZ)$, with $0 < \mu \le 1$, and $\lambda_\ell$, $1 \le \ell \le N$, are eigenvalues of the Laplacian on the torus, $\varphi_\ell$ are $L^2(\IT)$-normalized pairwise orthogonal, and orthogonal to constants, eigenfunctions of the Laplacian attached to the $\lambda_\ell$, $1\le \ell \le N$, and the space is chosen so that (\ref{1.1}) and (\ref{1.2}) hold.
 Then $x = (x_\ell)$ in $\IR^N$ corresponds to the coordinates of a function $\varphi$ in the space generated by the function $(\varphi_\ell)_{1 \le \ell \le N}$, $|x|$ to the $L^2$-norm of $\varphi$, $|x|_{-1}$ to the $H^{-1}$-norm $\langle \varphi, (-\Delta)^{-1} \,\varphi \rangle^{1/2}_{L^2(\IT)}$ of $\varphi$, so that $|x|^2$ and $|x|^2_{-1}$ correspond to twice the enstrophy and the energy of the function $\varphi$.
 Further, in this context, $\wt{L}$ corresponds to the generator of the diffusion obtained by looking at the coordinates in the basis $(\varphi_\ell)_{1 \le \ell \le N}$ of the solution of the stochastic differential equation with Brownian forcing

 \n where $\beta_\ell$, $1 \le \ell \le N$, are independent Brownian motions, and $e_\ell$, $1 \le \ell \le N$, the canonical basis of $\IR^N$.

 In the companion article \cite{SzniWidm26b}, a strong perturbation of this linear equation with forcing will be considered.
-It will cover cases of a Galerkin projection on the space generated by the $\varphi_\ell$, $1 \le \ell \le N$, for the two-dimensional Navier-Stokes equation in vorticity form, with some (arbitrarily small) stirring, and the same Brownian forcing as in (\ref{1.9}) above.
+It will cover cases of a Galerkin projection on the space generated by the $\varphi_\ell$, $1 \le \ell \le N$, for the two-dimensional Navier-Stokes equation in vorticity form, with some (arbitrarily small) stirring, playing the role of a regularization, and the same Brownian forcing as in (\ref{1.9}) above.
 The stationary two-dimensional diffusion we construct in the present article will appear as the inviscid limit evolution of (twice) the enstrophy-energy process for the stationary process that we construct in \cite{SzniWidm26b}, see also (\ref{0.4}). $\square$ \end{remark}

 We now describe the effect of $\wt{L}$ on functions solely depending on $|x|^2$ and $|x|^2_{-1}$.
 Namely, when $\psi (u,v)$ is a $C^2$-function on $\IR^2$, setting $g(x) = \psi(|x|^2, |x|^2_{-1})$, for $x$ in $\IR^N$, one has